openarsenalspecs/AI-Infrastructure/OpenCommonsDividend.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

----

-## Ethical Use & Public Interest Statement
-OpenCommonsDividend is intended for **public good**.
-All contributors and users are expected to:

-- Use the platform to improve transparency and equity
-- Avoid proprietary or closed-source forks that bypass public oversight
-- Ensure **human oversight is recorded for all automated financial decisions**
-- Maintain traceability and accountability in every action

----

-OpenCommonsDividend provides a **transparent, auditable, and equitable system** for distributing surplus funds, with humans always in the decision loop.